 Impossible Threads: a classic project for learning machinist skills on a metal lathe where threads are made in the middle of a rod with solid ends- how then where the nuts placed on the threads?
 The ends are indeed the same piece of metal and where never detached.
 Swipe to reveal the method that takes advantage of how precisely metal can be machined.

 Flippe Ball Puzzle: this ball is a puzzle that explodes and flies apart when spun.
 The puzzle is made of three identical pieces and a ball bearing which mysteriously locks the pieces together only to release them after a period of spinning.
 The main challenge is to fully explain why this spontaneous disassembly occurs.
 Swipe to see a slow motion boomerang loop of it coming apart- and how conservation of momentum has the three equal mass pieces on equally spaced trajectories (120°) with the ball bearing remaining stationary at the center.
 A product of puzzle master George Bell.

-This hard to find puzzle is sold as a magic trick here:
+This hard to find puzzle is sometimes found here: